Ila M. Jones, Cherry Valley Township, Ohio

 She married Keith L. Jones on November 8, 1947 and he preceded her in death on May 22, 1975.
 She is also preceded by her parents; her son, Ronald L. Jones; two sisters, Betty L. Whitmore and Freida A. Kempton and six brothers, John A. Lahner, Walter E. Lahner, Donald E. Lahner, Robert E. Lahner, Howard K. Lahner and Harlan L. Lahner.

-A funeral service will be held on Wednesday, September 2, 2020, at 12:00 Noon at Baumgardner Funeral & Cremation Service, 134 Prospect St., Andover, Ohio.
+A funeral service will be held on Wednesday, September 2, 2020, at 12:00 Noon at Baumgardner Funeral & Cremation Service, 134 Prospect Street, Andover, Ohio.

-Calling hours will be on Wednesday from 11:00 a.m. until the time of service at the funeral home.
+Calling hours will be on Wednesday September 2 from 11:00 a.m. until the time of service (Noon) at the funeral home.

 Memorial contributions may be made to Circle of Life Hospice Home at Legacy Village, 1201 NE Legacy Parkway, Bentonville, AR 72712.